 SummaryThe novel coronavirus (COVID-19) was first reported in Wuhan, China, on December 31, 2019, and within a month was declared a public health emergency of international concern (PHEIC) by the World Health Organization (WHO).

 With each new outbreak, governments and healthcare systems have rushed to contain the epidemic and respond to public health needs.
 Leaders have called upon the biopharmaceutical industry to quickly develop vaccines to prevent further spread of these emerging infectious diseases (EIDs).
-The risks and opportunity costs associated with EID vaccine development programs are high, and the market value of medical countermeasures is often low.
+Generally, the risks and opportunity costs associated with EID vaccine development programs are high, and the market value of medical countermeasures may be low.
 While public-private partnerships (PPPs) have typically supported medical countermeasure R&D in the initial phases of the outbreaks, supporting vaccine candidates from the preclinical phase through licensure requires sustained funding.

-Policymakers seeking to increase the likelihood that a vaccine makes it to the finish line could consider policies and funding streams that better support R&D from end to end and from bench to bedside, and create market certainty for the resulting products through stockpiles, market entry rewards, or other mechanisms.
-The global preparedness community can also use the emergence of COVID-19 as another indicator of the importance of proactively investing in EID vaccine research, rather than relying on reactionary measures to ensure the global vaccine ecosystem is poised for success for future novel infectious diseases.
+It remains to be seen how many COVID-19 vaccine candidates will reach licensure and whether COVID-19 will become an endemic global disease requiring annual routine vaccination.
+Policymakers seeking to increase the likelihood that multiple COVID-19 vaccine candidates and future EID vaccines make it to the finish line could consider policies and funding streams that provide sustained funding for R&D and create market certainty for the resulting products through stockpiles, market entry rewards, or other mechanisms should routine vaccination not be required.
+The global preparedness community can also use the emergence of COVID-19 as another indicator of the importance of proactively investing in EID vaccine research rather than relying on reactionary measures to ensure the global vaccine ecosystem is poised for success for future novel infectious diseases.